mobile app bar

 The Staffords have four children, all girls.
 Twins Sawyer and Chandler were born in 2017, Hunter in 2018, and Tyler in 2020.
 A big family is a beautiful thing, but childbirth and the months that follow come with challenges for mothers.
 Kelly was no exception, and she has been vocal about her fight with postpartum depression after the birth of her first child.

-During an appearance on The Skinny Confidential podcast in January, she discussed it again, expressing how she felt “very body-conscious” and how that affected her marriage.
-Eventually, she was able to learn from that experience and maintain a more healthy view of self following the births of her other two children.
+During an appearance on The Skinny Confidential podcast in January, she discussed the issue again, expressing how she felt “very body-conscious” and how that affected her marriage.
+Eventually, she was able to learn from that experience and maintain a more healthy view of herself following the births of her other two children.
 That wasn’t her only battle, however.

-Kelly shared in 2019 that she had a benign brain tumor removed that April after a 12-hour surgery.
-As she did with postpartum depression, she shared her story so that others going through something similar could feel seen and supported.
-She also reflected on when she first started experiencing symptoms that year.
+Kelly shared that in April of 2019, she had had a benign brain tumor removed after a 12-hour surgery.
+As she did with postpartum depression, Kelly shared her story so that others going through something similar could feel seen and supported.
+She also reflected on the time she first started experiencing symptoms.

 “I was trying to teach my girls the front roll… And the room just started spinning.
-And I told my mom, ‘Whoo, I’m getting old,’ and she was like, ‘What?’, and I’m like, ‘The room is spinning after that,’ and she was like, ‘You’re 29 years old, what are you talking about,'” Kelly recalled.
+And I told my mom, ‘Whoo, I’m getting old,’ and she was like, ‘What’?, and I’m like, ‘The room is spinning after that’, and she was like, ‘You’re 29 years old, what are you talking about’,” Kelly recalled.

 “And the vertigo spell started to get worse and worse, to the point where I was holding Hunter… and I felt the room spinning and I kinda just threw her to Matthew before I went down,” she continued.

-Kelly was a Bulldogs cheerleader, and Stafford was the starting QB.
+Kelly was a Bulldogs cheerleader, and Matthew was the starting QB.
 A love story as old as time.
 But she also attended nursing school, eventually becoming a registered nurse after passing her exam in 2014.

 Post Edited By:Samnur Reza